 2. Poor communication skills can broaden the divide

-Communication between couples isn’t just about what you say or don’t but also how you say it.
-Dealing with relationship conflict can become that much harder if communication is geared toward arguments.
+Communication problems between couples are extremely common.
+When egos, unresolved feelings and past issues come into play, the ability to convey how you really feel begins to suffer.
+“Poor communication isn’t just about what you say or don’t but also how you say it.
+Dealing with relationship conflict can become that much harder if communication is geared toward arguments” Dr Neelu says.

 When both partners become intent on proving they are right, positive communication is hindered.
 This leads to an escalation of tension and deepening of conflict in the relationship.